-In the FY 2020 State, Foreign Operations and Related Programs Appropriations report, the U.S. Senate called diplomacy and development “America’s first line of defense abroad.”
-AFSA will convene a panel to highlight the ways that U.S. diplomats protect American interests and security by keeping myriad threats – transnational crime, pests and pandemics, terrorism, and instability – from reaching the homeland.
+In its FY 2020 “State, Foreign Operations and Related Programs Appropriations” report, the U.S. Senate called diplomacy and development “America’s first line of defense abroad.”
+This AFSA panel will highlight ways that U.S. diplomats protect American interests and security by keeping myriad threats – transnational crime, pests, pandemics, terrorism, and instability – from reaching the homeland.
 Join us at DACOR Bacon House for this important conversation.
 Click here to register.